{{item.title}}

 Source: PwC analysis of President-elect Trump's healthcare agenda

-President Trump’s campaign did not release a specific plan for his first 100 days.
+President-elect Trump’s campaign did not release a specific plan for his first 100 days.
 However, discussions among GOP leaders indicate that a key priority will be preparing for the extension of the 2017 Tax Cuts and Jobs Act, set to expire at the end of 2025.
-President Trump plans to bring together key stakeholders to develop a holistic legislative roadmap that can help address tax cuts, spending cuts and regulatory reforms while securing funding for immigration priorities.
+President-elect Trump plans to bring together key stakeholders to develop a holistic legislative roadmap that can help address tax cuts, spending cuts and regulatory reforms while securing funding for immigration priorities.
 Additionally, President-elect Trump intends to implement various measures designed to help bolster national security and economic stability.

 While his primary focus during the first 100 days may not be directly on healthcare, GOP leaders have cited both the cost of healthcare and healthcare transparency as priorities to be addressed later in the year.
 Likewise, comments from President-elect Trump in late October indicate a strong interest in addressing chronic disease and introducing reforms to the FDA such as addressing funding from User Fee Negotiations.
 As such, we may see movement during early days of the term; the exact approach is unclear.